schollii/sandals/README.md

 # sandals
 Various pieces of code for various tasks :)

+## JSON data structure semantically invariant hash

+When you need to compare two JSON data structures without caring about order of dictionary keys, or just get a hash that will not change as long as the data structure doesn't semantically vary, check out the json_sem_hash.py module.

 ## PyQt 5 signal/slot connections performance

 The PyQt5 website indicates that using `@pyqtSlot(...)` decreases the amount